timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 169-MILITARY CONSTRUCTION AND MILITARY FAMILY HOUSING/SUBCHAPTER I-MILITARY CONSTRUCTION.md

 ### §2804.
 Contingency construction
 * (a) Within the amount appropriated for such purpose, the Secretary of Defense may carry out a military construction project not otherwise authorized by law, or may authorize the Secretary of a military department to carry out such a project, if the Secretary of Defense determines that deferral of the project for inclusion in the next Military Construction Authorization Act would be inconsistent with national security or national interest.

 * (b) When a decision is made to carry out a military construction project under this section, the Secretary of Defense shall submit a report to the appropriate committees of Congress on that decision.
 Each such report shall include the justification for the project, the current estimate of the cost of the project, and the justification for carrying out the project under this section.
-The project may then be carried out only after the end of the seven-day period; and beginning on the date the notification is received by such committees in an electronic medium pursuant to section 480 of this title.
+The project may then be carried out only after the end of the seven-day period beginning on the date the notification is received by such committees in an electronic medium pursuant to section 480 of this title.

 ### §2805.
 Unspecified minor construction
 * (a) AUTHORITY TO CARRY OUT UNSPECIFIED MINOR MILITARY CONSTRUCTION PROJECTS.—(1) Within an amount equal to 125 percent of the amount authorized by law for such purpose, the Secretary concerned may carry out unspecified minor military construction projects not otherwise authorized by law.